pytorch/pytorch/scripts/release_notes/READEME.md

 There is a list of all known categories defined in `common.py`.
 It has designations for types of categories as well such as `_frontend`.

 The `categorize` function in commitlist.py does an adequate job of adding the appropriate categories.
-Since new categories though may be created for your release you may find it helpful to add new heursitics around files changed to help with categorization.
+Since new categories though may be created for your release you may find it helpful to add new heuristics around files changed to help with categorization.

-If you update the automatic ization you can run the following to update the commit list.
+If you update the automatic categorization you can run the following to update the commit list.
 `python commitlist.py --rerun_with_new_filters` Note that this will only update the commits in the commit list that have a category of "Uncategorized".

 One you have dug through the commits and done as much automated categorization you can run the following for an interface to categorize any remaining commits.